ervumlens/ko-preferencespy/README.md

 ###Limitations

-Certain preferences will not be logged when using preference logging:

 * Temporary or transient preference changes are not logged.
-These are changes that look fine in the preference dialog, but do not appear to be applied as expected.
+These are changes that look fine in the preference dialog but do not appear to be applied as expected.

 * Certain project preferences are not logged.
 This is being investigated.

+* The search panel in the Preferences dialog does not search for nested preference values.

 ###Build